moonheart08/KICOS/README.md

 KICOS is intended to be an actively maintained alternative to OpenOS and Plan9k, for personal usage.

 ## Goals
-- Decently space and memory efficient (Comfortable operation on 2x Tier 1 RAM is the performance target.
-Unfortunately 1x runs into issues with the source code being too large.)
+- Decently space and memory efficient (Comfortable operation on 2x Tier 2 RAM is the performance target.
+See [Memory usage](#memory-usage) for why Tier 1 doesn't work.)
 - Not obfuscated or packed in any way for easy introspection and debugging.
 - Networked shell and remote control support (eventually...)
 - Remote logging and management for larger bases.